Guildford is famous for its historic high street paved with stone setts and its unique town clock overhanging the roadway. See Explore the Town Centre

 Further away from the town centre is Guildford Cathedral (1961) standing high up on Stag Hill and visible for miles around.

 All of these sites and indeed the town itself are set in the North Downs (also known as the Surrey Hills area of outstanding natural beauty).
-There are numourous villages worth exploring of which Shere is the most famous.
+There are numerous villages worth exploring of which Shere is the most famous.
 In the nineteenth century this area became popular with artists and writers and Surrey is one of the best places to discover architecture from the Arts and Crafts movement.
 One of the artists from this movement was G.F.
-Watts who home and Gallery is now an artists village in Compton.
+Watts who home and gallery is now an artists village in Compton.
+See Watts Gallery.